-The IRS released a new version of Form 941 to be used for the third quarter of 2020 onwards until further notice.
+The IRS has released a new version of Form 941 to be used for the third quarter of 2020 onwards until further notice.
 The new form has significant changes allowing for reporting of FFCRA and CARES Act COVID-19 payroll tax relief policies, as well as the new employee FICA deferral.

 Where to find information in Wave to fill out your Form 941

 In Wave, you can access your Payroll Wage & Tax Report by using the left-hand menu: